Skip to the main content.

 Industry Experience

-Ask whether the provider supports businesses similar to yours.
+Ask about businesses they currently support that are similar to yours.

-Industry knowledge matters when compliance, specialized software or operational uptime are important.
+Industry-specific knowledge becomes increasingly important when compliance, specialized software or operational uptime are critical.

 Security Maturity

-Cybersecurity should be treated as a core operational responsibility, not an optional add-on.
+Cybersecurity should be embedded throughout the service offering rather than treated as an optional add-on.

 Transparency